boukx/phase6/README.md

 Attempting to itemize BiS sets around using the dwarf or troll weapon skill racials with P6 armor is always a DPS loss due to the abundant hit on T3, ZG enchants, and ranged stat stick weapons.
 Non-BiS sets may be able to make use of these passives.

-<a name="mw-numbers">1</a>: Melee weaving numbers are relative to weaving with Rhok'delar; although the relative DPS increases appear smaller, the absolute DPS of normal melee weaving with any of these weapons is higher than not.
+<a name="mw-numbers">1</a>: Melee weaving numbers are relative to weaving with Rhok'delar; although the relative DPS increases appear smaller, the absolute DPS of normal melee weaving with any of these weapons is higher than not weaving at all.
 Additionally, these numbers are for normal weaving, not max weaving.
 Max weaving numbers vary dramatically depending on the speed of the melee weapon used (see the next table).
 If you happen to have a plethora of weaving weapons and need to know which will pair best with a given ranged weapon for max weaving, consult the sim.

 # Melee Weapons